p-vychik/plasmids_classification/README.md

 4. Graph was visualized in Gephi 0.9.2.
 The node is the protein, the edge is the blast hit of one protein on another.
 Graph was built several times with different algorithms.
-![Graph built with Gephi 0.9.2 (OpenOrd algorithm)](visualization/openord3.png) Graph built with Gephi 0.9.2 (OpenOrd algorithm)
+![Graph built with Gephi 0.9.2 (OpenOrd algorithm)](visualization/openord3.png) Graph built with Gephi 0.9.2 (OpenOrd algorithm).
+Rep1 is blue, Rep2 is purple, Rep3 is green and DUF is yellow.

 ## Results
 1. 5288 proteins with Rep-like domain were identified in NCBI GenBank plasmid proteome (over 1 500 000 non-redundant sequences) and supervisor’s sequencing data using HMM-models from Pfam